Who We Are

 My mission is to deliver localised city engagement with climate change using plants and technologies.
 Climate Gardens demonstrates how plants successfully use sun, wind and water to power their survival.
 City dwellers can do the same by switching to renewable energies to keep fossil fuels in the ground.
 Larger cities have a ravenous appetite for energy, consuming ⅔ of the world's energy and creating over 70% of global CO2 emissions.

-The Carbon Path is our latest design project being considered for London and Paris from 2018 to 2020.
+The Carbon Path is our latest design project for 2020.
 This innovative public installation consists of four interconnected geodesic domes which contain four garden worlds displaying the impact of a temperature rise of 1, 2, 3 and 4o Celsius on the natural environment.

 70% of cities are already dealing with the effects of climate change, and nearly all are at risk.
 Over 90% of all urban areas are coastal, putting cities at risk of flooding from rising sea levels and powerful storms.

-Climate Gardens has proven that gardens and plants can deliver meangingful engagement with positivity around climate change.
-Now is the time to power innovative communication on climate change following the decision by the USA to withdraw from UN Paris Agreement."
+Climate Gardens has proven that gardens and plants can deliver meaningful engagement with positivity around climate change.
+We can power innovative communication on climate change following the decision by the USA to withdraw from UN Paris Agreement."